-32 Please describe the level of 'consumerism' in your country and consumers' knowledge of, and propensity to use, product liability litigation to redress perceived wrongs?
+Please describe the level of 'consumerism' in your country and consumers' knowledge of, and propensity to use, product liability litigation to redress perceived wrongs.

-England and Wales has a relatively high level of 'consumerism' in comparison with other EU states, and the Middle East, Africa and Asia, although a relatively low level in comparison with the US.
-Update and trends
+England and Wales has a relatively high level of 'consumerism' in comparison with other EU states, and the Middle East, Africa and Asia, although a relatively low level of claims for personal injury damage in comparison with the US.